Hartvik90/3DPiratBay/README.md

-A 3D-printed pirate-themed game for up to 4 players!
+A 3D-printed pirate-themed game for 2 to 4 players!

 Game Setup: To get started, 3D print the following models from the 3D_print/ folder:
-Boats: 4
-Masts: 8
+Boat: 2-4  (One per player)
+Boat Mast: 4-8
-Barrels: 30
+Barrel: 30
-Cannons: 10
+Cannon: 10
-Water-ways: 20
+Seaway: 20
-Links: 30 pieces
+Link: 30
-Player Island: 4 (One per player)
+Player Island: 2-4
 Resource Island: 1

+Paint or print "Boat Mast" in different colors

+Game Rules:
-Game Rules: Before You Begin: Arrange 17 water ways in a circle.
-Use links to connect each water way piece.
+Before You Begin, arrange 17 Seaways in a circle.
+Use links to connect each Seaway piece.
 Evenly space player islands around the circle and connect them using links.
 Place Resource Island at the center.
-Connect it to the circle with 2 water ways leading to its cannon and resource ports.
-Ensure Resource Island is at least 4 water ways away from any player island.
+Connect it to the circle with 1 Seaway leading to its cannon and resource ports.
+Ensure Resource Island is at least 4 Seaways away from any player island.
+(See image for game setup)

 Each player is given one boat and starts at the harbor of their chosen island.
 They choose their mast color, and place the mast on their boat and island.
 Place all barrels and cannons on the resource island.